-He may just have escaped from his garden, and is wandering around the neighbourhood.
+Don't assume he must be a stray, he may just have escaped from his garden and is wandering around the neighbourhood looking for friends.

 If there is no way to identify him, there are still several steps you can take:

-1. Check our webpage Lost dogs gallery and see if anyone has reported a lost dog.
+Check our website and social media to see if anyone has reported a lost dog to us.
 It is possible you might have to recheck this page as the lost dog may not be added immediately.

-When the dog’s owner is found, make sure you inform K9 Friends so we can update our records.mega-vzlom.com
+When the dog’s owner is found, make sure you inform us so we can update our records.

 If you cannot trace the owner, please let us know and we will add the dog to our priority list.
 We cannot guarantee we will be able to take it immediately as space at the kennels is limited.
 In the meantime, you can advertise locally and on social media to see if anyone is able to take the dog.